 In collaborating with key mental health, disability, education, justice and consumer agencies, our Project seeks to fulfil three main aims:

-- To create an annualised linkage of administrative minimum datasets of our Partners to enable a detailed examination of mental health profiles and service utilisation, patterns of cross-sector service provision including specific gaps, the impact of recent service initiatives for people with ID, and to enable comprehensive development of ID mental health services in NSW.
+- To create an annualised linkage of administrative minimum datasets of our Partners to enable a detailed examination of mental health profiles and service utilisation, patterns of cross-sector service provision including specific gaps, the impact of recent service initiatives for people with intellectual disability, and to enable comprehensive development of intellectual disability mental health services in NSW.

-- To analyse Commonwealth and State mental health policy to determine the current representation of people with ID and to establish strategies which will enhance ID mental health policy.
+- To analyse Commonwealth and State mental health policy to determine the current representation of people with intellectual disability and to establish strategies which will enhance intellectual disability mental health policy.

-- To engage with stakeholders including consumers and support persons (including family and non-family carers), to inform improved recognition of mental ill health, accessibility of mental health services and mental health policy for people with ID across the lifespan and;
+- To engage with stakeholders including consumers and support persons (including family and non-family carers), to inform improved recognition of mental ill health, accessibility of mental health services and mental health policy for people with intellectual disability across the lifespan and;

-- Progressing to maturity a partnership which develops and applies an evidence based approach to ID mental health service development, policy and reform across the lifespan for people with ID.
+- Progressing to maturity a partnership which develops and applies an evidence based approach to intellectual disability mental health service development, policy and reform across the lifespan for people with intellectual disability.

 We are very excited to be recipients of this grant and are enthusiastic to get the project under way.